ShubhamOfficial5505/JAVA-DSA/ArrayLists/Notes.md

    - The base address inside the ArrayList object is updated to point to this new array.

 5. **Adding Further Elements**
-   - Java checks whether size == capacity.
+   - Java checks whether size == capacity. (size can thought of as the number of elements in the array)
    - If there is space, the element is added directly.

 6. **Resizing When Full**